 When Does Cannabis Start Flowering?
-Indoor vs Outdoor Timing in Australia
+(The Timing Mistake That Ruins Yield)

 If you’re growing cannabis in Australia, sooner or later you’ll ask the question every grower asks: when does flowering actually start?